-Mumbai: Shaking a leg between Churchgate and Mira Road during peak hours
+Mumbai: Shaking a leg between Churchgate and Mira Road

-B-BOYING ENTHUSIAST Bharat Ragathi, like a thousand others, has been braving the local train crowd.
+B-boying enthusiast Bharat Ragathi, like a thousand others, has been braving the local train crowd.
 In the suburban trains bursting at the seams, however, the young dancer feels, cheer is the only thing one can spread.

 “When I was five, I would randomly pick spots to dance.
 I don’t expect money in return but take care to not hurt anyone,” said Ragathi while performing at Goregaon station sans music.